 Dr Alice Moseley (PI).
 The British Academy funding was derived from a partnership with the Department for Business, Energy and Industrial Strategy.
 The research is conducted in collaboration with Professor Oliver James and Mr Greg Stride (Doctoral Researcher and Research Assistant), also in the Department of Politics, Exeter University.

 Public officials involved in devising and delivering public policy, like citizens generally, are prone to cognitive biases - unconscious influences which affect the interpretation of evidence and subsequent decision-making.
 Factors like emotions, inertia and a concern with the immediate moment can exert undue influence, leading to decisions that might not always be considered the most 'rational'.
 In the context of public policy, this can sometimes lead to problems such as inappropriate allocation of public resources, unnecessary regulation or incorrect interpretations of risk.
 This research seeks to further understanding about the effectiveness of strategies aiming to mitigate cognitive bias in public policy decision-making.
-The research will use a survey experiment, containing hypothetical, but realistic, decision making scenarios related to environmental decision-making.
+The research uses survey experiments, containing hypothetical, but realistic, decision making scenarios related to environmental decision-making.
 The experiments also examine how the framing of information may impact on stated willingness to allocate public resources to environmental projects.
 The research includes public officials in central and local government as well as a panel of members of the UK public.

 Youth Voter Registration Pilot Project: Exploring Barriers, Understanding Triggers.
 University of Exeter ADR Open Innovation fund.
 2018-2019.